The Ultimate VR Racing Games In 2025

 Compatible VR Platform(s): PC (exclusively)

-Many consider Project CARS 2 the best all-rounder for VR racing games.
+Many consider Project CARS 2 one of the best all-around VR racing games.

 After making a decent impression with the first game in the franchise, they delivered some fantastic improvements for the second game.

-Project CARS 2 brings a selection of more than 200 cars, including some of the most well-known drift cars, such as Vaughn Gittin JR’s wheelie-popping Mustang and Mad Mike’s Radbul.
+Project CARS 2 brings an impressive selection of more than 200 cars, including some of the most well-known drift cars, such as Vaughn Gittin JR’s wheelie-popping Mustang and Mad Mike’s Radbul.

-Games like iRacing are more hardcore simulators, whereas PC2 provides a polished package with excellent graphics and physics in a slightly more arcade-style package.
+While games like iRacing are more hardcore simulators, PC2 provides a polished package with excellent graphics and physics in a slightly more arcade-style package.

 If you’re a Forza Motorsport fan looking to enjoy VR, PC2 is about as close as you will get.

-With recent breakthroughs in editing the game, a thriving new Project CARS 2 mod community has been growing over the recent months, providing some exciting new developments.
+Thanks to recent breakthroughs in editing the game, a thriving new Project CARS 2 mod community has been growing over the years, providing some exciting improvements.

 It’s not as good as Assetto Corsa for drifting, but it provides an enjoyable experience alongside various unique motorsport disciplines.